buxwuu/Savage/README.md

 Group Project
 Team Name: Savage

-Members List of team members, first & last name.
+Members List of team members, first & last name & git username.
-Karen Vohra
+Krishna Adettiwar (kri111)
-Sam Berger
+Sam Berger (MugBergerFries)
-Max Hayne
+Hunter Haller (huha3347)
-Hunter Haller
+Max Hayne (mhayne)
-Krishna Adeittwar
+Kevin Kirk (buxwuu)
-Kevin Kirk
+Karan Vohra (KaranVohra64)

-Description description of the project:
+Description of the project:
 A text based adventure game that allows you to log in when you want to play and remembers your score and username.

 “It’s easy to dismiss text adventures as the relics of a bygone age.” -Bob Bates